Alidhuniya/learning-typeScript-2020-oct25/README.md

 ## typescript-project-setup-for-learning-purpose

-## classes in typescript which is also Object Oriented Programming(OOP) Paradigm
+## DOM Manipulation with typescript